 In addition to dry rot, siding can become vulnerable to certain fungi and mold species.
 If this organic growth appears underneath the siding as well as on top of it, you may need to remediate the mold problem and replace the siding.

-Watch for these warning signs of failing siding to protect your home from negative effects of damaged or inadequate siding.
+Watch for these warning signs of failing siding to protect your home from the negative effects of damaged or inadequate siding.

 Ready for new siding?
-Choose durable steel, fiber cement, or vinyl siding from Beissel Window & Siding.
+Choose durable steel, James Hardie fiber cement, or vinyl siding from Beissel Window & Siding.
 Our high-quality siding products ensure that you can keep your home beautiful and efficient for years to come without worrying about siding repairs or replacement.